gsoft-inc/wl-eventgrid-emulator/README.md

     new Uri("http://127.0.0.1:6500"),
     new AzureKeyCredential("fakeAccessKey"));

-// Example of we can publish and retrieve events with EventGrid client.PublishCloudEventsAsync(topicName, [new CloudEvent("<source>", "<type>", data));
+// Example of how to can publish an event with EventGridClient client.PublishCloudEventsAsync(topicName, [new CloudEvent("<source>", "<type>", data));

-var events = await client.ReceiveCloudEventsAsync(topicName, eventSubscriptionName);
+// Example of how to receive an event with EventGridClient var events = await client.ReceiveCloudEventsAsync(topicName, eventSubscriptionName);

+//  Example of how to can acknowledge an event from queue
+// Reject/Release would be the same format except with RejectCloudEventsAsync/RejectOptions and ReleaseCloudEventsAsync/ReleaseOptions
-var acknowledgeResult = await client.AcknowledgeCloudEventsAsync(topicName, eventSubscriptionName, new AcknowledgeOptions([<lock token obtained from the received cloud event>]));
+await client.AcknowledgeCloudEventsAsync(topicName, eventSubscriptionName, new AcknowledgeOptions([<lock token obtained from the received cloud event>]));

-// Release/Reject API calls are similar
 ```

 ## Additional information